formkit/docs-content/api-reference/formkit-core.md

 ### addProps

 Adds props to the given node by removing them from node.props.attrs and moving them to the top-level node.props object.

+### at

+Gets a node at another address.
+Addresses are dot-syntax paths (or arrays) of node names.
+For example: `form.users.0.first_name`.
+There are a few "special" traversal tokens as well:

+* $root - Selects the root node * $parent - Selects the parent node * $self — Selects the current node

+### address

+The address of the current node, from the root of the tree.

+### clearErrors

+Clears the errors of the node, and optionally all the children.

+### config

+An object of [FormKitConfig](#formkitconfig) that is shared tree-wide with various configuration options that should be applied to the entire tree.

+### define

+Defines the current input's library type definition including node type, schema, and props.

+### destroy

+Removes the node from the global registry, removes it from its parent, and emits the 'destroying' event.

+### each

+Perform given callback on each of the given node's children.

+### emit

+Emit an event from the node so it can be listened by [on](#on).

+### find

+Within a given tree, find a node matching a given selector.
+Selectors can be simple strings or a function.

+### index

+The index of a node compared to its siblings.
+This is only applicable in cases where a node is a child of a list.

+### input

+The function used to set the value of a node.
+All changes to a node's value should use this function as it ensures the tree's state is always fully tracked.

+### name

+The name of the input in the node tree.
+When a node is a child of a list this automatically becomes its index.

+### on

+Adds an event listener for a given event, and returns a "receipt" which is a random string token.
+This token should be used to remove the listener in the future.
+Alternatively you can assign a "receipt" property to the listener function and that receipt will be used instead.
+This allows multiple listeners to all be de-registered with a single off() call if they share the same receipt.

+### off

+Removes an event listener by its token.
+Receipts can be shared among many event listeners by explicitly declaring the "receipt" property of the listener function.

+### remove

+Removes a child from the node

+### resetConfig

+Resets the configuration of a node.

+### reset

+Resets the node’s value back to its original value.

+### setErrors

+Sets errors on the input, and optionally to child inputs.

+### settled

+A promise that resolves when a node and its entire subtree is settled.
+In other words — all the inputs are done committing their values.

+### submit

+Triggers a submit event on the nearest form.

+### t

+A text or translation function that exposes a given string to the "text" hook — all text shown to users should be passed through this function before being displayed — especially for core and plugin authors.

+### isSettled

+Boolean reflecting the settlement state of the node and its subtree.

+### use

+Registers a new plugin on the node and its subtree.

+* run = should the plugin be executed or not * library = should the plugin's library function be executed (if there)

+### walk

+Performs a function on the node and every node in the subtree.
+This is an expensive operation so it should be done very rarely and only lifecycle events that are relatively rare like boot up and shut down.

 ## Functions